VISTA: Verification In Sequential Turn-based Assessment: Models and Datasets

-\paragraph{FAITHDIAL} \citep{dziri-etal-2022-faithdial} The unedited \textsc{FaithDial} corpus contains naturally occurring hallucinations from Wizard-of-Wikipedia dialogues.
-Each assistant turn is annotated for faithfulness to supporting Wikipedia evidence.
-While subjective statements are often labeled as hallucinations, the dataset offers complete turn-level coverage, making it ideal for sequential metrics like VISTA.
-There are 2229 annotated turns in the 500 sampled conversations.
+\paragraph{FAITHDIAL} \citep{dziri-etal-2022-faithdial} contains naturally occurring hallucinations from Wizard-of-Wikipedia dialogues, with each assistant turn annotated for faithfulness to supporting Wikipedia evidence.
+The dataset provides full turn-level coverage, making it well suited for sequential evaluation.
+Our sample includes 2,229 annotated turns.

-\paragraph{BEGIN} \citep{dziri-etal-2022-evaluating} \textsc{BEGIN} extends WoW with model-generated responses from GPT-2 and T5, annotated for entailment, hallucination, and contradiction via human Likert judgments.
-It reflects how hallucinations manifest in model outputs rather than human-written text.
+\paragraph{BEGIN} (Benchmark for Evaluation of Grounded INteraction; \citealt{dziri-etal-2022-evaluating}) extends Wizard-of-Wikipedia with model-generated responses from GPT-2 and T5, annotated via human Likert ratings for entailment, hallucination, and contradiction.
+Only the final turn in each conversation is annotated (500 in our sample).

+\paragraph{FADE} (FActual Dialogue Hallucination DEtection Dataset; \citealt{das-etal-2022-diving}) comprises \textsc{OpenDialKG} dialogues grounded in a knowledge graph, with human-verified annotations on GPT-2-generated responses.
+We use the observed subset, which targets entity- and relation-level hallucinations distinct from text-grounded settings.
+Our sample contains 639 annotated turns, with multiple turns labeled in some dialogues.

+\paragraph{AIS} (Attribution to Identified Sources; \citealt{rashkin-etal-2023-measuring}) evaluates factual attribution in retrieval-augmented conversational QA, combining items from \textsc{QReCC} and WoW.
+Responses are labeled by multiple annotators for attribution reliability.
 Only the final turn in each conversation is annotated (500 total in our sample).

-\paragraph{FADE} \citep{das-etal-2022-diving} \textsc{FADE} uses \textsc{OpenDialKG} dialogues grounded in a knowledge graph and includes human-verified annotations on GPT-2-generated responses.
-We use the observed subset, which captures entity- and relation-level hallucinations distinct from text-grounded datasets.
-Not all assistant turns are annotated but often more than one turn in a dialogue is, giving us a total of 639 annotated turns in our sample.

-\paragraph{AIS} \citep{rashkin-etal-2023-measuring} \textsc{AIS} (Attribution and Information-Seeking) evaluates factual attribution in retrieval-augmented conversational QA, combining examples from \textsc{QReCC} and WoW.
-Responses are labeled by multiple annotators for factual support and attribution reliability.
-Only the final turn in each conversation is annotated (500 total in our sample).

-\paragraph{Summary.} Three datasets---\textsc{FaithDial}, \textsc{BEGIN}, and parts of \textsc{AIS}---derive from the Wizard-of-Wikipedia corpus \cite{dinan2019wizardwikipediaknowledgepoweredconversational} but differ in generation source and annotation design, while \textsc{FADE} contributes structured-knowledge grounding.
-Together they provide diverse coverage across human and model responses, textual and graph grounding, and various treatments of subjectivity, enabling comprehensive evaluation of \textsc{VISTA}'s sequential factuality assessment.